-(d) The multipliers for the MOC calculation above are as follows:

-(i) 1.10 for Resources running at a ≥ 50% capacity factor for the previous 12 months;

-(ii) 1.15 for Resources running at a ≥ 30 and < 50% capacity factor for the previous 12 months;

-(iii) 1.20 for Resources running at a ≥ 20 and < 30% capacity factor for the previous 12 months;

-(iv) 1.25 for Resources running at a ≥ 10 and < 20% capacity factor for the previous 12 months;

-(v) 1.30 for Resources running at a ≥ 5 and < 10% capacity factor for the previous 12 months;

-(vi) 1.40 for Resources running at a ≥ 1 and < 5% capacity factor for the previous 12 months; and

-(vii) 1.50 for Resources running at a less than 1% capacity factor for the previous 12 months.

-(e) The previous 12 months’ capacity factor must be updated by ERCOT by the 20th day of each month using the most recent data for use in the next month.
-ERCOT shall post to the MIS Secure Area the capacity factor for each Resource before the start of the effective month.

-(f) During the Adjustment Period, a QSE representing a Resource may submit Exceptional Fuel Cost as a volume-weighted average fuel price for use in the MOC calculation for that Resource.
+(d) During the Adjustment Period, a QSE representing a Resource may submit Exceptional Fuel Cost as a volume-weighted average fuel price for use in the MOC calculation for that Resource.
 To qualify as Exceptional Fuel Cost, the submission must meet the following conditions:

 (i) For all Resources, the weighted average fuel price must exceed FIP for the applicable Operating Day, plus a threshold parameter value of $1/MMBtu, plus the applicable fuel adder.
 For Resources without approved verifiable costs, the fuel adder will be set to the default value assigned to Resources with approved verifiable costs, as defined in the Verifiable Cost Manual.
 The threshold parameter value in this paragraph shall be recommended by the Wholesale Market Subcommittee (WMS) and approved by the Technical Advisory Committee (TAC).
 ERCOT shall update the threshold value on the first day of the month following TAC approval unless otherwise directed by the TAC.
 ERCOT shall provide a Market Notice prior to implementation of a revised parameter value.